omarsamy3/CDE-ITI-Project/README.md

 ## The Project user interface.
 <br>
->After you login, you can access all your projects.
+>After you login, you can access all your projects. <br>
 >But you can edit or delete only the projects you have created.

 <p align="center">